This post has been updated a number of times throughout the years. This is currently it’s 5th major revision since its first posting in 2010.

 But I can Get it Cheaper Elsewhere

-Too often us web folks are kind, caring people, who are new to business and associate charging people for work with stealing – so we charge too little (we did it at one point).
+Too often us web folks are kind, caring people, who are new to business uncomfortable asking for a fair rate that will allow their company to grow and prosper and allow for flexibility when emergencies arise.
+So we charge too little (Atilus did it at one point).
 Unfortunately that creates an eco-system where no one is accountable and – eventually – there’s no one there to pick up the phone or answer an email when shit hits the fan.
 And believe me, eventually, the shit always hits the fan.

 Not to mention there are literally hundreds of tiny steps that you – as the purchaser or client – will never know that need to be done.
 Making sure analytics code is correctly installed, making sure goal tracking is setup, submitting the site to webmaster tools, etc. and if these aren’t done you are receiving a sub-par product (with potentially sub-par marketing results – learn more about your sites coding and its effect on your organizations overall marketing) and if they are done, even the simplest site will still take many hours to fully setup.

-The bottom line is, like in many industries (although let’s face it this isn’t always the case) web design and development is definitely an area where you get what you pay for.
+The bottom line is, like in many industries web design and development is definitely an area where you get what you pay for.